The Prenup Checkup

 PRENUP QUESTIONS TO CONSIDER

 Ewing says that when people have revealed their financial states to each other, each partner should think carefully about these questions and concerns:

 How distinct do you want your finances to be within the marriage and how independent do you want to be during the marriage?

-Concern: A prenup stating ‘yours is yours and mine is mine’ may be clear-cut and assets may be easier to administer if the marriage ends.
-However, during the marriage, it may become awkward tracking equal contributions to shared purchases and/or contributions of labour.
-For example, how do you balance, and document in the prenup, who pays for the house insurance versus who cuts the grass or shovels the driveway?
-Or how difficult is it to contribute separately to a child’s RESP over 20 years?
+Concern: A prenup stating “yours is yours and mine is mine” may be clear-cut and assets may be easier to administer if the marriage ends.
+During the marriage, however, it may become awkward tracking equal contributions to shared purchases or contributions of labour.
+For example, how do you balance and document in the prenup who pays for the house insurance versus who cuts the grass or shovels the driveway?
+Or how difficult is it to contribute separately to a child’s Registered Education Savings Plan (RESP) over 20 years?

-Do you want your finances and your partner’s finances to blend together, immediately, gradually over time or over a documented schedule?
+Do you want your finances and your partner’s finances to blend together, immediately, gradually or over a documented schedule?